Postgraduate education: Degree requirements

 French-speaking universities have varying sets of rules; some (e.g. HEC Montreal) will accept students with little knowledge of French if they can communicate with their supervisors (usually in English).

 The Royal Military College of Canada is a bilingual University, and allows a thesis to be in either English or French, but requires the abstract to be in both official languages.

 France

 The écoles doctorales ("Doctoral schools") are educational structures similar in focus to graduate schools, but restricted at PhD level.
 These schools have the responsibilities of providing students with a structured doctoral training in a disciplinary field.
 The field of the school is related to the strength of the university: while some have two or three schools (typically "Arts and Humanities" and "Natural and Technological Sciences"), others have more specialized schools (History, Aeronautics, etc.).

 A large share of the funding offered to junior researchers is channeled through the école doctorale, mainly in the shape of three-years "Doctoral Fellowships" (contrats doctoraux).
 These fellowships are awarded after submitting a biographical information, undergraduate and graduate transcripts where applicable, letters of recommendation, and research proposal, then an oral examination by an Academical Committee.

+In most fields, the école doctorales will only enroll students which have secured funding for three years, either through a fellowship or provided by their supervisor, laboratory or by the company they are working for (for CIFRE contracts).
+Ph.D. students, regardless of their nationality, then have a proper (usually three-years) employment contract, the aforementioned contrat doctoral (created in 2009), and are protected by the common labor law.
+In 2024, the minimum remuneration is €2,100.
+The contract can be extended by six months or a year, but rarely longer.
+Many Ph.D. students enroll in tutoring programs (mission d'enseignement) and receive additional remuneration from the university.